Wrench time

 Wrench time also won’t tell you if workers are performing the job on time.
 If a maintenance tech takes three hours to complete a task, that’s not to say that the job couldn’t be done in two hours.
 It also doesn’t provide insight into the quality of their work.

 In other words, you can measure what work has been performed, but you do not know how effective or accurate it was.
-This is why some businesses skip measuring wrench time altogether and focus on defining and measuring other maintenance KPIs.
+This is why some businesses skip measuring wrench time altogether and focus on defining and measuring other maintenance KPIs (opens in new tab).

 What is a good wrench time?